- Gemini Home

 |R=8.0 mag (Vega)||R=15.5 mag (Vega)|

-The faint limit works well for IQ=70%-ile and IQ=85%-ile conditions.
-For those programs that requires IQ=20%-ile conditions, the fain limit can be extended to R=16 mag.
-For more detailed information on the performance of the GeMS, including the guide star magnitude limits consult the Performance and limiting magnitude web page.
+The faint limit works well for IQ=20%, IQ=70%-ile and IQ=85%-ile conditions.
+For more detailed information on the performance of the GeMS, including the guide star magnitude limits consult the GeMS Performance web page.

 Available guiding configurations and guide star selection